bbux-dev/datacraft/docs/templates/FIELDSPECS.jinja.md

 specs formats.
 For example a constant `3`, list `[2, 3, 7]`, or weighted map `{"1": 0.5, "2": 0.3, "3": 0.2 }`.
 This
 will produce the number of values by creating a value supplier for the count based on the supplied parameter.
 Most of the time if the count is greater that 1, the values will be returned as an array.
 Some types support joining the values by specifying the `join_with` parameter.
-Some types will let you explicitly set the `as_array` parameter to force the results to be returned as an array and not the default for the given type.
+Some types will let you explicitly set the `as_list` parameter to force the results to be returned as an array and not the default for the given type.

 # <a name="Field_Spec_Types"></a>Field Spec Types